ShadabAkhunji10/shadab-terraform-public-repo/README.md

-# shadab-terraform-public-repo
+## Terraform Practical

-Public repository created using Terraform
+Repository created by Shadab using Terraform.